 However on 20th March 1746 the Jacobites launched a brilliant amphibious assault across the mouth of the Donorch Firth, taking advantage of an early morning mist.
 Major MacKenzie, acting commander of the 64th Foot, since Colonel Loudoun was acting as Brigade Commander, rounded up two companies of the 64th and fought a rearguard action.
 A number of his officers had previously been captured but had given paroles to the Jacobites.
 Cumberland had refused to accept paroles given by rebels and told the officers to return to duty.
 Some did, and Maj MacKenzie wanted to give them a chance to escape, as he was not sure how the Jacobites would react if they took them prisoner again.
 Once they were clear he surrendered to the overwhelming force opposing him.

 Some 300 of Lord Loudoun’s force were captured and the remainder escaped to Skye.
-The prisoners included Captain MacKintosh of the 43rd Foot Additional Company.
+The prisoners included Captain MacKintosh who commanded a company of the 64th Foot.
 He was a loyalist but his redoubtable wife, Lady Anne, was an ardent Jacobite and had raised the MacKintoshes (Clan Chattan) for Prince Charles, for which she earned the nickname “Colonel Anne”.
 Captain MacKintosh was given parole into his wife’s care.
 She apparently greeted him with “Your servant, Captain”, to which he replied “Your servant, Colonel”.

 There were a couple of very small actions at the end of the Rising.
 The first at the Firth of Tongue involved one MacKay and one Sutherland Company, possibly with a 64th Foot company, which captured some, but not all, of the gold landed from the beached ship “Le Prince Charles”.